mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 ##### 50:11

 Why do you exist in this world?
 I don’t know.
-“I don’t know” means not “I don’t know”; “I don’t know” means “I know” *and* “I don’t know,” [both].
+“I don’t know” does not mean “I don’t know”; “I don’t know” means “I know” *and* “I don’t know,” [both].
 “I don’t know” means, completely to accept the total picture of what you don’t know or what you know.

 And then, why do you exist?
 Why do you live in this world?
 You live to work?
 Or you work to live?
 Or you make money to live?
 Or you live to make money?
 Or you live to be happy?
 Whatever it is – it doesn’t hit the mark.
 That is just a part of the purpose of your life.
 The total purpose of your life is – no reason.
 Just to live.
 No reason.
 That’s why the truth to live is, just to live.
 Just to live.

 That’s why the German poet says, “the rose exists without any reason.”
 And finally, “the marklessness of their suchness” means you should throw away “without any reason”.
 And then finally, the rose blooms just to bloom.

 If you say, “Katagiri exists without any reason,” this is still logical explanation, according to a philosophical understanding which is called [emptiness](glossary#śūnyatā).
 “The original nature of Katagiri is completely emptiness,” so “I exist [without] any reason”: this is still logical explanation.
 The second [marklessness], “marklessness of emptiness” – that means formlessness.
 Openness means throw away the term “without any reason”.
 At that time, [the] third [marklessness], you can just bloom.
 Just bloom, to bloom.

 This is emptiness.
 If you understand [Buddha](glossary#buddha) – Buddha experiences *this* [enlightenment](glossary#enlightenment).
 That’s why [Subhuti](glossary#subhuti) says, “The [dharma](glossary#dharma) which the [Tathāgata](glossary#tathāgata) has fully known or demonstrated, it cannot be grasped.”
 If there is even slightly something you can grasp, which is called emptiness, or no emptiness, or neutral between emptiness or no emptiness – that is still something you can grasp.
 So, original nature of existence is completely the absolute.
 Absolute is one, just one.

 One is not something you can think or you can grab.
 When you think, when you experience, when you “get it,” it is always two.
 That’s why religion, all religion, speaks about the truth.
 But [there are] many kinds of truth.
 We fight each other, according to many kinds of truth. “[Buddhism](glossary#buddhism) is right.”
 “Christianity is right; Buddhism is crazy.”
 But Buddhism and Christianity explain about the truth.
 The truth is exactly one.
 One means, nothing to get or to grasp.